Murciano207/SpookFinance-docs/core-concepts/security/audits.md

 ---
-description: Audits of the balance-core smart contracts
+description: Audits of the yogi-core smart contracts
 ---

 # Audits